-After you have been using your Cricut or Silhouette for awhile (yes…most of these hacks will work for both) you start to find tips and tricks that make it even more functional.
+After you have been using your Cricut machine (Cricut Maker, Cricut Explore Air 2, or even a Cricut Joy) or Silhouette for a while (yes…most of these hacks will work for both) you start to find tips and tricks that make it even more functional.

 Or some hacks to save you time and money.
 That’s always an added bonus, right?!